lulingliu/lulingliu.github.io/content/posts/event/uss-globpop/index.md

 summary: Welcome to view the GlobPOP.
-You can view and download the dataset, reproducible code, temporal validation results and PowerPoint further.
+You can view and download the poster, slides, dataset, reproducible code, temporal validation results.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.